NexusRaids/nexus-docs/docs/raid-guide/hosting.md

    :widths: 5, 20

    ``!add``, "Use this to add someone to a raid, even if that person is not in the discord server."
-   ``!boss <pokemon>``, "Use this in a raid to change the raid boss you are hosting."
+   ``!backout``, "Use this to notify trainers to back out of the lobby" ``!boss <pokemon>``, "Use this in a raid to change the raid boss you are hosting."
    ``!bye``, "Use this to leave a raid.
 If you are the Host the raid will end."
    ``!close <verbose=True>``, "Use this in a raid to close it, no one else can join the raid."